Paygrade: $55,000 – $62,000

 - Proactively and consistently communicates data from organizations and programs supported by their donations.

-- Coordinates donor education events related to community issues and how donors can get involved to address those issues.
+- In collaboration with the Stewardship & Events Officer, helps coordinate events that educate donors about community issues and how they can get involved to address those issues.

 - Communicates with fund holders on a regular basis, provide advice when needed particularly around fund development, as well as, relevant field of interest information.